Centro Comercial Palacio Nacional

 Ermita de la Veracruz

-Constructed with funds from European immigrants, this fine colonial church was inaugurated in 1803 and has a stone facade and a...
+Constructed with funds from European immigrants, this fine colonial church was inaugurated in 1803.
+It features a stone facade and a...

 Basílica de la Candelaria